Description

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of 1247 days of Vanguard Total Bond Market Index Fund is larger, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 1253 days of Vanguard Total Bond Market Index Fund is higher, thus worse.

 AveDuration: